"My best lessons are ones that engage the learner and help them reflect who they are."

-95% of educators say that student engagement is an important part of their learning recovery plans.* Empower teachers to build high-impact, engaging lessons that advance rigorous instruction, with real-world content that’s aligned to standards, accessible to all students and adapts as they build skills.
+Empower teachers to build high-impact, engaging lessons that advance rigorous instruction, with real-world content that’s aligned to standards, accessible to all students, and adapts as they build skills.

-Broad-based remediation is not the answer.
+We’re still uncovering the impacts of pandemic learning, but broad-based remediation is not the solution.
 Repetitive skills practice with lessons devoid of context for students is only going to disengage and demotivate them further.
-Most educators agree, with 53% saying* self-paced computer intervention tools are neutral or ineffective.*
+53% of educators* say these tools are neutral or ineffective.

 of educators reported that student engagement is important in addressing learning loss.
 Only 8% believe improved test scores are a sign of student engagement.*